-In the United States, almost 300,000 children have some form of juvenile arthritis.
+In India, almost 3,000,000 children have some form of juvenile arthritis.
 Arthritis also affects children as a symptom of other diseases, including those affecting the spine, skin, gastrointestinal tract and other organs.

 The cause of most forms of juvenile arthritis is still unknown.
 Juvenile arthritis is not contagious and there is no evidence that food, toxins, allergies or lack of vitamins play a role in the development of this disease.
 Current research indicates that there may be a genetic predisposition to juvenile arthritis.
 In other words, the combination of genes that your child has inherited, in conjunction with other factors that are not defined at the time, can contribute to their development.

 Most of the symptoms of juvenile arthritis are due to inflammation, presenting heat, swelling and redness.
 Usually, it is caused by an overly active immune system that causes damage to the body.
 When there is juvenile arthritis, the immune system (which is a natural defense mechanism of the body against infection) by some malfunction damages the joints.
 For this reason, juvenile arthritis is considered an autoimmune disease.
-Although the cause or causes are unknown, there are several treatments that are effective, and are available to help you and your child control juvenile arthritis.
+Although the cause or causes are unknown, there are many arthritis treatment in Delhi that are effective and are available to help you and your child control juvenile arthritis.

 Signs of inflammation in the joints:

 It is important to determine if your child has arthritis or a related condition, because the treatments are different in each case.
-Early diagnosis and treatment are essential to prevent or reduce joint damage.
+Early diagnosis and arthritis treatment in Delhi is essential to prevent or reduce joint damage.

 Below you will find a list of different types of juvenile arthritis.